-1. Mild Sleep Apnea: AHI 5-15.
-Stop breathing 5-15 times / hr 2.
+- 1. Mild Sleep Apnea: AHI 5-15.
+Stop breathing 5-15 times per hour. - 2.
 Moderate Sleep Apnea: AHI 16-30.
-Stop breathing 16-30 times / hr
+Stop breathing 16-30 times per hour

 The treatment of choice for mild to moderate sleep apnea is an oral appliance.
 Oral appliances are effective in treating sleep apnea by moving the lower jaw forward and holding it forward all night which opens the airway.